-While life insurance gets more expensive as you age, good rates are within reach, and you’re could be in a comfortable position to pay the premiums for the level of coverage you want.
+At this age, you’re still eligible for life insurance, but there are some limitations, especially if you have health issues or you’re hoping to purchase a 20- or 25-year term policy.
+Most insurance companies use the age 63 as a cut-off point.
+While life insurance gets more expensive as you age, good rates are within reach, and you could be in a comfortable position to pay the premiums for the level of coverage you want.

 Which is the cheapest life insurance provider for 63-year-olds?

 Let’s use a $250,000 20-year term policy as a starting point.
-After scouring the market, our research suggests the cheapest life insurance providers for a 63-year-old nonsmoking man are Banner Life and William Penn at $157.43 a month.
+After scouring the market, our research suggests the cheapest life insurance providers for a 63-year-old nonsmoking man is Banner Life at $157.43 a month.
 For smokers, the rate might jump to $445.82 a month.

 For a 63-year-old nonsmoking woman, the most inexpensive option is Pacific Life at around $109.65 a month.
-Smokers can turn to Banner Life and William Penn, which tend to charge $359.18 a month.
+Smokers can turn to Banner Life, which tend to charge $359.18 a month.

 Monthly costs of a 20-year, $500,000 term life policy for a 63-year-old in perfect health

 |Lincoln Financial Group||$310.10||$212.58|

 What is the typical cost of life insurance for 63-year-olds?

 Since life insurance rates are customized to the individual, they can vary between men and women of the same age.
 Almost all insurance companies cater to seniors, though some are more lenient than others when it comes to taking into account health conditions, family histories, occupations and hobbies.